KingdomStudiosIO/docs/important/audit-results.md

 # Audit Results

 The DeFi Kingdoms core team is committed to ensuring the safety and stability of the project.
-We will continue to put forth our best efforts to aquire the appropriate audits, reviews, and additional governance as needed.
+We will continue to put forth our best efforts to acquire the appropriate audits, reviews, and additional governance as needed.

 **Results from our efforts will be added to the list below as they are completed:**